citycoins/governance/ccips/ccip-004/ccip-004-citycoins-stacking.md

 CityCoins leverage similar properties from the Proof of Transfer (PoX) consensus mechanism[^3] of the Stacks blockchain, programmed through a smart contract in Clarity.

-This proposal describes the mining functionality for a CityCoin.
+This proposal describes the stacking functionality for a CityCoin.

 [^1]: https://stacking.club
 [^2]: https://github.com/stacksgov/sips/blob/main/sips/sip-010/sip-010-fungible-token-standard.md